 For smaller items like earrings and bracelets, I just keep a list of Earring Inventory with the name of each item, short description and price.
 If I send the earrings to a gallery, I move it from studio inventory to a different list, in the same document under the Gallery Inventory.

-FOR PIN with a description.
+INVENTORY FOR PIN with a description.

 Same idea goes for bracelets or pins.
 Here are two pins currently in inventory.

-If item sells, I move the record to my SOLD INVENTORY at the bottom of the same inventory document.
+If an item sells, I move the record to my SOLD INVENTORY at the bottom of the same inventory document.

 THE MOST DIFFICULT ISSUE is taking time to keep careful records.
 You just can't send work to a gallery or store on consignment and think you will remember where it is.
 That does not work!
 If you are sending work to a gallery on consignment, you need to move the record from STUDIO INVENTORY to your list of GALLERY INVENTORY.
 If it comes back from a gallery, move the items back into STUDIO INVENTORY.